emicklei/gmig/README.md

 ### template [-w] source-file

-Processes the source-file as a Go template and write the result to stdout (unless -w is given).
+Processes the source-file as a Go template and write the result to stdout.
+If the `-w` is given then rewrite the source with the processed content.
 The following functions are available:

 #### env

+This function takes the first argument and does a lookup in the available OS environment values.
 Example:

     {{ env "HOME" }}